Configuring Windows 11 Insider Previews for Optimal Performance: A Practical Guide

 - Subscribe to the Windows Insider blog or the release notes feed and scan known issues before each update.

-Example: I pin a test machine to a specific driver version for a month while validating a new build.
-That guarantees driver variability does not confound results.
+I pin a test machine to a specific driver version for a month while validating a new build.
+That keeps driver changes out of the results.